towech-financeApp/UserService/README.md

 necessary env variables for this service to work.

 ## Future_Improvements
-- [ ] Add sending email with the password when a user is registered
 - [ ] Add user modification
-- [ ] Move the authentication to the webApi

 ## Credits
 - Jose Tow [[@Tow96](https://github.com/Tow96)]